Brooke Tessmacher: Other media

-In April 2007, Adams, along with Ashley, Kelly Kelly, Layla El, Torrie Wilson, and Maryse, appeared in Timbaland's music video "Throw It On Me" featuring The Hives, which premiered on Raw on May 20.
+In April 2007, Adams, along with Ashley, Kelly Kelly, Layla El, Torrie Wilson, and Maryse, appeared in Timbaland's music video "Throw It On Me" featuring The Hives, which premiered on Raw on May 20, 2007.
 In August 2007, Adams, along with Extreme Exposé, appeared on FHMOnline.com.
 In June 2011, Adams was featured in a music video for Dorrough titled "Bounce Dat".
-On November 10, 2012, Adams, along with several other TNA workers, was featured in an episode of MTV's Made.
+On November 10, 2012, Brooke Adams, along with several other TNA workers, was featured in an episode of MTV's Made.

 In 2014, Adams and fellow TNA wrestler Robert Strauss, better known as Robbie E, participated in the 25th season of The Amazing Race.
 They survived until the middle part of the final leg of the race, where they were the eighth team to be eliminated and placed fourth.
 In 2017, Brooke appeared on the TLC show Rattled, which chronicled the birth of her son Jace.

 Personal life

 Adams has a fraternal twin sister, Brittaney Adams, who is eight minutes younger than Brooke.

 Adams is engaged to model and personal trainer Weston Wayne Piper.
 Their first child, a boy named Jace, was born on September 3, 2016.
-She gave birth to a baby girl, whom she named Phoenix Presley-Lee Piper, on October 31, 2018.
+She gave birth to a baby girl, whom she named Phoenix Presley-Lee, on October 31, 2018.